embeddedlabsiu/snn_exploration_spinnaker/README.md

 ## Prerequisites

-To install the snn-tb please refer to the installation instructions in the github [repository](https://github.com/NeuromorphicProcessorProject/snn_toolbox).
+To install the SNN-TB please refer to the installation instructions in the github [repository](https://github.com/NeuromorphicProcessorProject/snn_toolbox).